jstritch/easy-git-annex/README.md

 ## Installation

 Git must be installed and verified to run from the command line.

-Install git-annex and verify it runs from the command line to use git-annex commands.
+If you want to use git-annex, install git-annex and verify it runs from the command line.
 Current versions of git-annex are available from the [developer](https://downloads.kitenet.net/).

+GitHub repositories can use the jstritch/setup-git-annex action to install git-annex in your workflows.
+Workflows using jstritch/setup-git-annex can test git-annex applications on Linux, macOS, and Windows.

 Installation of easy-git-annex may be performed with the command